thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 3. Protection against impersonation and reputation management
 4. Service level differentiation between human and automated traffic

-Current identification methods such as IP allowlisting, User-Agent strings, or shared API keys have significant limitations in security, scalability, manageability, and fairness.
+Current identification methods such as IP allow-listing, User-Agent strings, or shared API keys have significant limitations in security, scalability, manageability, and fairness.
 This document presents these examples, as well as possible paths to address them.